Interstate 69 in Michigan: Eastward to Port Huron

 Near Wadhams, I-69 curves around to the north to follow part of the Black River.
 On the east side of the community, the freeway turns back to the southeast as it enters the western edge of the Port Huron suburbs.
 I-69 turns again to run due eastward to intersect I-94.
 The two freeways merge in an interchange that also has connections to BL I-69.
 The freeway curves to the north and back around to the east to cross the Black River.
-On the eastern bank, I-94/I-69 travels through one more interchange, this one for M-25 and BL I-69/BL I-94.
+On the eastern bank, I-94/I-69 travels through one last interchange, this one for M-25 and BL I-69/BL I-94.
 Past the interchange, the freeway crosses through the toll and customs plazas for the twin-span Blue Water Bridge.
 The I-69 designation officially ends at the international boundary in the middle of the St. Clair River where it connects with Highway 402 in the Canadian province of Ontario.